 1. Long Ghana Braids

-This image shows you exactly how voluptuous extensions make your hair appear.
+This image shows you exactly how great extensions can make your hair appear.
 Hair extensions plus Ghana braids are the perfect recipe for giving your hair length and thickness.

 2. Ghana Braids With High Bun